-But please don’t limit your 3rd grade kids to reading books exactly on their so-called reading level.
+But please don’t limit your 3rd-grade kids to reading books exactly on their reading level.
 There is more wiggle room with what 3rd graders can comprehend than a particular reading level.
 In fact, levels can inappropriately limit a child’s book choices.

 TOO CHALLENGING?
 That being said, if you find a book that you think will be interesting but too challenging for your child, use it for a read aloud at bedtime.
 Kids still need to be read to and hear as much story and vocabulary as possible.
 This is a great way to spend time together and to read more difficult books.